miguelzpresa/-/README.md

 - Navigate & manipulate voice records with a  simple user interface 🚀
 - Quickly search for specific text within a PDF file 🔎

-Sure!
-Here's an example of how you can create a section in your GitHub README to explain how to download the executable and use the app:

 ## Getting Started  🚀
 To use the PDF Reader app, follow the steps below: